 Hyaluronic acid has water-binding and water-attracting attributes that fill up the spaces between the connective fibers collagen and elastin in the dermis.
 It is difficult to imagine how drinking it would support this function.
 And there is no research to back it up.

 I’d rather spend my money on topical actives that encourage collagen production with peptides and deliver sodium hyaluronate straight to the skin, such as: M.A.D.
-Skincare Youth Transformation Age Corrective Serum ($60 in the shop); Arcona Peptide Hydrating Complex ($75 in the shop); BRAD Biophotonic Sublime Youth Creator Gel-Cream ($245 in the shop)
+Skincare Youth Transformation Age Corrective Serum ($60); Arcona Peptide Hydrating Complex ($75); BRAD Biophotonic Sublime Youth Creator Gel-Cream ($245)

 Are algae the next big thing?